apurvmishra99/apurvmishra/src/posts/living-in-college-wynd-and-cowgate/2019-04-20-living-in-college-wynd-and-cowgate.md

 It was honestly a great experience for me to live in College Wynd this year.
 I met some wonderful people in my flatmates, had fun times on Cowgate, was able to sleep till much later times before lectures compared to my friends, explore Edinburgh as a tourist, and most importantly learn to cook!

 ***
 There might be somethings that I maybe forgetting right now so I will keep adding them later.
-If you have ay questions or want to know more you can contact me through email or any of the any Social media platforms given below.
+If you have any questions or want to know more you can contact me through email or any of the Social media platforms given below.
 I hope you all have a great time here in Edinburgh.
 ***

 ## Gallery